Last updated: June 29, 2020

 Second, we must limit all viewings and services to approximately fifty or fewer people in our building at one time.
 Again, we’re sorry circumstances necessitate this rule.
 Our loved ones deserve to be honored by all of their family and friends, and their families need the comfort and support of everyone, but state guidelines prohibit gatherings larger than one-hundred people.
 Unfortunately, we cannot accommodate quite that many while maintaining social distance.

-Third, we encourage visitors to bring and wear a face mask, though we do not require them.
-We will provide hand sanitizer to all of our visitors.
+Third, we require visitors bring and wear a face mask.
+We will provide hand sanitizer.

 Fourth, people sixty-five years and older as well as those with compromised health should consider staying home.